Oysteinvikane/DAT251_FPL_Monkey/README.md

-# DAT251_FPL_Monkey
+# DAT251 - FPLMonkey
-FPL Monkey is a web application developed as a project in DAT251
+FPLMonkey is a web application developed as a project in DAT251